 Since the 1960s, this professional theater company in the heart of Grand Lake has been presenting Broadway musicals and showcasing top young talent.
 Located on the westernmost border of Rocky Mountain National Park, Rocky Mountain Rep recently opened a brand new theater complex, treating visitors to soaring musicals with award-winning production values and modern audience comforts.
 With a growing list of Broadway alums, the theater packs the house in the summer and fall seasons.

-Relatively young as far as many of these theaters go, the Southern Colorado Rep stands up with the best of them after 10 years of quality live theater in Trinidad.
+Relatively young as far as many of these theaters go, the Southern Colorado Rep stands up with the best of them after more than a decade of quality live theater in Trinidad.
 Performances are held at the Massari Theatre for the Performing Arts and other venues in town.
 During the summer, the professional company, drawn from performers around the nation, showcases plays like "On Golden Pond" and "They're Playing Our Song."
 During the fall and winter, the Community Repertory Theatre produces original works, many of which tell of the area's storied pioneer past.

 Photo: Central City Opera House.